soffes/blog/posts/2011-02-23-how-to-drastically-improve-your-app-with-an-afternoon-and-instruments.markdown

 ![Second Try](http://assets.samsoff.es/posts/how-to-drastically-improve-your-app-with-an-afternoon-and-instruments/try-2.png)

-Once I got it in the right spot, *it was using under 2MB of memory for the entire process!* Score!
+Once I got it in the right spot, ==it was using under 2MB of memory for the entire process!== Score!
 Next problem.

 #### Date Stuff